fxnaranjo/datapower-operator/README.md

 # Using IBM Datapower Operator

-This guide is intented to guide on how to create a development enviroment for IBM Datapower, and use the generated configuration to generate a Datapower Service in Red Hat Openshift using the IBM Datapower Operator
+This guide is intented to show how to create a development enviroment for IBM Datapower, and use the generated configuration to generate a Datapower Service in Red Hat Openshift using the IBM Datapower Operator

 ***
 ## Prerequisites